 The real difference

-That’s the builder side.
-The other side is commercial.
+Then there’s the commercial reality.
 Workato customers consistently report renewal-cycle price increases as a reliable pattern.
 Enterprise customers in particular have flagged this in peer reviews.
 When the renewal conversation gets painful, Tray.ai is who they most often turn to.

-And then there’s the AI era.
+And the AI era.
 Workato is strategically pivoting toward MCP tooling, which signals a roadmap shift — useful if you’re along for the ride, less useful if you need a native AI agent story today.

 Where Workato wins